-In addition to the case studies, data summaries and a spreadsheet will soon be available containing raw, anonymized data from two California State Water Resources Control Board surveys, a May survey from the Rural Community Assistance Partnership (RCAP), and two surveys from the Illinois Section of the American Water Works Association.
+In addition to the case studies, a data summary reveals the impacts of COVID-19 on small community water systems in California.
+Meanwhile, a spreadsheet will soon be available containing raw, anonymized data from two California State Water Resources Control Board surveys, a May survey from the Rural Community Assistance Partnership (RCAP), and two surveys from the Illinois Section of the American Water Works Association.
 The data will be downloadable for analysis and will contain summaries of all the data sources.

 The Study Team

 The Pacific Institute and the Rural Community Assistance Partnership collaborated on this study.
 An advisory group (including representatives from Clean Water Action, the Community Water Center, the Leadership Counsel for Justice and Accountability, the National Association of Clean Water Agencies, and the Water Foundation) provided suggestions and recommendations on methods, data sources, and policy recommendations and reviewed earlier drafts of the materials posted here.